cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 This section discusses some considerations in creating CBOR-based protocols.
-With few exceptions, it is advisory only and explicitly excludes any language from RFC 2119 other than words that could be interpreted as "MAY" in the sense of RFC 2119.
+With few exceptions, it is advisory only and explicitly excludes any language from BCP 14 other than words that could be interpreted as "MAY" in the sense of BCP 14.
 The exceptions aim at facilitating interoperability of CBOR-based protocols while making use of a wide variety of both generic and application-specific encoders and decoders.